-No. Driver education instructors are employees of the schools where they instruct.
-The DDS credentials driver education instructors in accordance with the requirements set forth by DDS rules and regulations and the Georgia Driver Training School Act.
+Driver education instructors are employees of the schools where they teach and are not DDS employees.
+The DDS certifies driver education instructors in accordance with the requirements set forth by DDS rules and regulations and the Georgia Driver Training School Act.

-All complaints related to a school or instructor must be made using the official DDS complaint form.
-The official DDS complaint form can be found here.
+All complaints related to a school or instructor must be made in writing using the official DDS Complaint Form on our website.

 How would you rate the quality of this article?